developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 the resources from the external sources.
 It is called **Source** controller because it provides the resources needed for the rest of the FluxCD ecosystem.

-These *Sources* can be of various types, such as GitRepository, HelmRepository Bucket, etc. It will need the required auth and permission to access those repositories, but, once given proper access, it will mirror the contents of said sources to your cluster so that you can have seamless integration from your external repositories right into the Kubernetes cluster.
+These *Sources* can be of various types, such as GitRepository, HelmRepository, Bucket, etc. It will need the required auth and permission(s) to access those repositories, but, once given proper access, it will mirror the contents of said sources to your cluster so that you can have seamless integration from your external repositories right into the Kubernetes cluster.